 - 3.8 The building is of a low-lying nature which helps to minimise its visual impact.
-The proposed building would utilise ridge mounted high velocity mechanical fans which thermostatically control the building.
+The proposed building would utilise ridge mounted low velocity mechanical fans which thermostatically control the building.
 The building roof and sides will be clad with box profile sheeting in a Juniper green colour (or a colour to be approved by the LPA) set above a low concrete base wall.
 Feed for the birds is stored in two external dark/blue grey coloured, or a similar dark colour to be agreed with the local planning authority, on steel hoppers and conveyed automatically to the building.
-The external steel hoppers will be located directly adjacent to the building. - 3.9 Adjoining the building there will be a concrete apron which will be an extension to the existing.
-The concrete apron will run to the Northern end and western side of the building and will be used for access for delivery and removal of the birds and for cleaning out the manure, egg pick-up, feed and bird delivery.
+The external steel hoppers will be located directly adjacent to the building. - 3.9 Adjoining the building they will be a concrete apron at the end of the building that will be for access for delivery and removal of the birds and for cleaning out the manure, egg pick-up, feed and bird delivery.